yuchenshu89757/java-project/README.md

 #java-project
-This directory is used to save some java project
+This directory is used to save some java projects.